passas/Cloud-Computing-Applications-and-Services/2.InstallSwap_Docker/README.md

 # Abstract
-Docker is a tool for manage containers.
+Docker is a tool whom manages containers.

 A container is instatiated by a script.
 When instantiated, it turns itslef into a docker image, and that image is the object who compounds a running container.